 Welcome to the University of Central Florida

-Our innovation is to align our teaching, research, and service with the needs of the 21st century over a wide range of Certificate, Masters, Specialist, and Doctoral Programs.
-Our aim is to explore and solve significant community challenges by gathering together faculty and students with diverse ideas, experiences, and backgrounds.
+Our goal is to align our teaching, research, and service with the needs of the 21st century over a wide range of certificate, master’s, specialist, and doctoral programs.
+We aim to explore and solve significant community challenges by gathering together faculty and students with diverse ideas, experiences, and backgrounds.

 Interact With Us